Skip to content

 });

-// Original chat endpoint (keep for compatibility)
+// Original chat endpoint (keep this!)

 app.post("/api/chat", async (req, res) => {